Viktoru/Overview/README.md

 ### Installing

-To install this custom module you just need to copy the module into your Drupal 8 Module folder or custom folder.
-After that go to my Drupal 8 Extend to install the module.
+To install the Overview module you just need to copy the module into your Drupal 8 Module folder or custom folder.

-This custom module works with a content type form already created by a second custom module called mlfruitandnut.
-This custom module installs and sets up the content type form based on data already inserted by a second module.

-## Running the tests

-To run a test you need to install the mlfruitandnut module.
-Next, add data into your content type form.
-Then you can search on your domainname.com/mainlab_list to see your Overview data.
+After that go to my Drupal 8 Extend Menu to install the module.

 ## Built With